alsm6169/Focus-Mode/README.md

 ## Features

-- Easily add, delete, and view a list of websites to block.
+- Easily add, delete, and view a list of websites to block via the options page.
-- Easily add, delete, and view a list of tasks to be accompalishes.
+- Easily add, delete, and view a list of tasks to be accomplish.
 - Works seamlessly across all open tabs, ensuring a distraction-free browsing experience.
 - Customizable blocking duration, allowing you to set the timer that suits your needs.
-- Intuitive and user-friendly options page for managing your blocked websites list.
-- Visually appealing "Blocked Temporarily" overlay page, creating a friendly reminder to stay focused.
+- "Blocked Temporarily" overlay page, creating a friendly reminder to stay focused.
 - Manifest v3 compliant, providing improved performance and security.

 ## Installation